Our risk profile

 Other important risks

-There are also more generic business risks, such as business continuity, sourcing, intellectual property, tax, and business process risks.
-Our risk management system is set up to adequately monitor and respond to these risks.
+There are also more generic business risks, such as business continuity, sourcing, intellectual property, tax, changing legislation and regulations, increasing non-financial reporting requirements, and business process risks.
+Our risk management framework is set up to adequately monitor and respond to these risks.